Our community is invited to read the Bible through in two years.

 S - share: write down something to share with another person in the next 24 hours.

 One verse lectio divina:

-After reading the whole passage, practise a lectio divina on one verse or section that stood out to you.
+After reading the whole passage, practice a lectio divina on one verse or section that stood out to you.
 Take one minute for silent and still prayer.
 Read the verse multiple times.
-As you do: A. Listen for a word or phrase, then B. Listen for a picture, image, memory, story, then C. What is God’s invitation in this text?
+As you do: Listen for a word or phrase.
+Then, listen for a picture, image, memory, story.
+Finally, ask what is God’s invitation in this text?